Factors that affect the value of your money..

 If your financial advisor is adding value to your financial planning through qualifications, knowledge and experience which in turn translates into the delivery of your expectations then the fees you pay are worth it.

-If you can do everything yourself then you can save the fees. so it depends on how much you are prepared to do on your own.
+If you can do everything yourself then you can save the fees.
+So it depends on how much you are prepared to do on your own.

 Admin fees are charged by service providers and they vary according to the functionality and service that they provide.
 These fees will affect the value of your money over time.